Wednesday, November 21, 2012

 Lighten up for the holidays

-When it comes to Thanksgiving, my sister takes the lead.
-She's the one with 3 children living in close proximity to my parents.
-I usually escape with bringing just myself to the table.
-This year the entire family is engaged in a morning run, reflecting the healthier habits we've all been adapting.
+When it comes to holiday gatherings, my sister takes the lead.
+She's the one with 3 children living in closest to my parents.
+I often escape with bringing very little to the table.
+This year the entire family is engaged in healthier habits we've all been adapting.
 So, instead of showing up empty handed (or with a dish laden with fat), I elected to put together a fruit salad for our breakfast/brunch.
-It isn't only super-easy, but will travel and keep well until I arrive.
+It's super-easy, travels well and refrigerates easily for multiple serving times.

-The weekend cannot be all casseroles and butter.
+The holidays cannot be all casseroles, cakes and butter.
 At some point, your body craves vitamins.
 This salad not only offers a lighter option for the adults, but serves as the go-to dish for children in the mix.
-Little ones do like this so much more than anything else on a typical holiday buffet.
-The bonus?
-It is super easy and completely healthy for the kiddos.. and for you!
+Little ones like this so much more than anything else on a typical holiday buffet.
+It works for a brunch side and as a dessert or salad at dinner.

 SIMPLE FRUIT SALAD